How to Apply

 All courses

-Applications are likely to open in October 2023 for Initial Teacher Training courses starting in September 2024.
-We will update this website to give further details once they have been announced.
+Applications are open for Initial Teacher Training courses starting in September 2025.

 You can apply for up to 4 different providers in your first application.